eliaskihl/RoadMap/README.md

 # CrimeMap
 ## The purpose:
 - Python classes
-- object-oriented programming
+- Object-oriented programming
-- front-end development.
+- Front-end development.

 ## Description
-The goal of this project is to create a world map with the most fanmous historical routes being displayed on the map along with a hisotrical summary of the given route.
+The goal of this project is to create a world map that displays the most famous historical routes, along with a historical summary of each route.